Pension tax calculator 2021-22

 Since April 2015, anyone aged 55 or over has been able to cash in their entire pension pot.
 One MP famously said that retirees were free to blow the lot on a Lamborghini if they wanted to.

-So, Which? has created a calculator to show you how much tax you’ll pay if you take your whole pot, or a chunk of it as a lump sum, with a mind to taking other lump sums in future.
+So, Which? has created a calculator to show you how much tax you’ll pay in the 2021-22 tax year if you take your whole pot, or a chunk of it as a lump sum, with a mind to taking other lump sums in future.